jj5/kickass-crypto/README.md

-The problem with compression is that if an attacker can control some of the input data they can include a particular value and then if the output decreases in size they can know that the other input also included in the other input.
+The problem with compression is that if an attacker can control some of the input data they can include a particular value and then if the output decreases in size they can know that the other input also included in the particular value.
 Ouch.

 If you can think of anything else that everyone should know about and be careful about please [let me know](mailto:jj5@jj5.net?subject=Kickass%20Crypto)!